-Pohjola belongs to the amalgamation of cooperative banks, under applicable legislation, which comprises OP-Pohjola Group Central Cooperative as the central institution together with its member credit institutions and financial institutions and service companies
+Pohjola belongs to the amalgamation of cooperative banks, under applicable legislation, which comprises OP-Pohjola Group Central Cooperative as the central institution together with its member credit institutions and financial institutions and service companies over which they exercise control.
+OP-Pohjola Group Central Cooperative controls the amalgamation's operations and provides the companies within the amalgamation with guidelines for risk management, good corporate governance and internal control with the aim of safeguarding their liquidity and capital adequacy.
+The central institution may also confirm general principles to be followed by the member credit institutions in operations relevant to the amalgamation.

-Audit in 2011:
+Audit in 2012:

-KPMG Oy Ab, a firm of authorised public accountants, acted as the Company's auditor in 2011, with Sixten Nyman, APA, acting as the chief auditor, appointed by KPMG Oy Ab.
+KPMG Oy Ab, a firm of authorised public accountants, acted as the Company's auditor in 2012, Sixten Nyman, APA, acting as the chief auditor, appointed by KPMG Oy Ab.
 KPMG Oy Ab has acted as the Company's auditor since 2002 and Sixten Nyman as chief auditor since 2007.
-Auditors appointed by KPMG Oy Ab act as auditors of Pohjola Group's subsidiaries.
+Auditors appointed by KPMG Oy Ab acted as auditors of Pohjola Group's subsidiaries.

 Pohjola Group's audit plan was prepared as part of OP-Pohjola Group Central Cooperative Consolidated's audit plan.
-In addition to auditing the Company's and the consolidated financial statements and interim accounts, the focus areas in audits covered the procedures related to contingency planning of the most important business processes and systems, assets individually and collectively assessed for impairment, the Group's accounting and closing processes, the management of the liquidity portfolio and preparations for regulatory changes.
+In addition to auditing the Company's and the consolidated financial statements and interim accounts, the focus areas in audits included the audit of derivatives business process and the audit of investment of insurance companies.